 Dr. Guston is professor of political science and co-director of the Consortium for Science, Policy and Outcomes at Arizona State University.
 He is Principal Investigator and Director of the Center for Nanotechnology in Society at Arizona State University.
 CNS-ASU is a National Science Foundation-funded Nano-scale Science and Engineering Center (NSF # 0531194; $6.2M over five years) dedicated to studying the societal implications of nanoscale science and engineering research and improving the societal outcomes of nanotechnologies through enhancing the societal capacity to understand and make informed choices.
 He teaches course in governing emerging technologies, policy process and public policy.

-Wiek, A., R. W. Foley and D. Guston.
+Wiek, A. D., R. W. Foley and D. H. Guston.
 2012.
 Nanotechnology for sustainability—what are the opportunities and what are the limitations?.
-Journal of Nanoparticle Research 14:1093-1112.
+Journal of Nanoparticle Research 14 1093-1112.

 Scheufele, D. A., E. A. Corley, S. Dunwoody, T. Shih, E. Hillback and D. H. Guston.
 2007.
 Scientists worry about some risks more than the public.
 Nature Nanotechnology 2(12):732-734.
 10.1038/nnano.2007.392 (link)

 Corley, E. A. 2010.
 Scientists' attitudes toward nano.
 Pp. 704-706 In: Guston, D. H. ed., Encyclopedia of Nanoscience and Society.
 Sage Publications.